Posted Date: Oct 5, 2015

 MEN1 is often difficult to diagnose in the absence of a significant family history or a positive genetic test for a mutation in the MEN1 gene.
 One study of 560 individuals with MEN1 showed a significant delay between the time of the first presenting symptom and the diagnosis of MEN1.
 This may be because some presenting symptoms of MEN1-associated tumors, such as amenorrhea, peptic ulcers, hypoglycemia, and nephrolithiasis, are not specific to MEN1.

 Furthermore, identification of an MEN1-associated tumor is not sufficient to make the clinical diagnosis of MEN1 and may not trigger a referral to an endocrinologist.
-Other studies have shown similar findings, with median time between first presenting symptom and diagnosis of MEN1 ranging from 7.6 years to 12 years.
+Other studies have shown similar findings, with median time between the first presenting symptom and diagnosis of MEN1 ranging from 7.6 years to 12 years.
 Genetic testing alleviates some of this delay.
 Several studies have shown statistically significant differences in the age at MEN1 diagnosis between probands and their family members.
 In one study, clinically symptomatic probands were diagnosed with MEN1 at a mean age of 47.5 years (standard deviation [SD] +/- 13.5 years), while family members were diagnosed at a mean age of 38.5 years (SD +/- 15.4 years; P < .001).
 In another study of 154 individuals with MEN1, probands were diagnosed at a mean age of 39.5 years (range: 18â74 years), compared with a mean age 27 years (range: 14â56 years; P < .05) in family members diagnosed by predictive genetic testing.
 These findings underscore the importance of increased awareness of the signs and symptoms of MEN1-related tumors and the constellation of findings necessary to suspect the diagnosis.
 It also highlights the importance of genetic counseling and testing and communication among family members once a diagnosis of MEN1 is made.
 Figure 1 illustrates some of the challenges in identifying MEN1 in a family.

 Figure 1.
 MEN1 pedigree.
 MEN1 can be very difficult to identify in a pedigree.
 The pedigree on the left was constructed based on self-report, and the pedigree on the right depicts the same family following a review of available medical records.
 This pedigree shows some of the features of a family with a deleterious mutation across four generations, including affected family members with hyperparathyroidism, a pituitary adenoma, gastrinoma, and a suspected pancreatic tumor.
 The tumors in MEN1 typically occur at an earlier age than their sporadic counterparts.
 MEN1 families may exhibit some or all of these features.
 As an autosomal dominant syndrome, transmission can occur through maternal or paternal lineages, as depicted in the figure.

 Since many of the tumors in MEN1 are underdiagnosed or misdiagnosed, identifying an MEN1 gene mutation in the proband early in the disease process can allow for early detection and treatment of tumors and earlier identification of at-risk family members.
 Many studies have been performed to determine the prevalence of MEN1 gene mutations among patients with apparently sporadic MEN1-related tumors.
 For example, approximately one-third of patients with Zollinger-Ellison syndrome will carry an MEN1 mutation.
 In individuals with apparently isolated PHPT or pituitary adenomas, the mutation prevalence is lower, on the order of 2% to 5%, but the prevalence is higher in individuals diagnosed with these tumors before age 30 years.
-Some authors suggest genetic testing for mutations in MEN1 if one of the following conditions is present:
+Some authors suggest referral for genetics consultation and/or genetic testing for mutations in MEN1 if one of the following conditions is present:

 The MEN1 gene is located on chromosome 11q13 and encodes the protein menin.
 Over 1,300 mutations have been identified in the MEN1 gene to date, and these are scattered across the entire coding region.
 The majority (~65%) of these are nonsense or frameshift mutations.
 The remainder are missense mutations (20%), which lead to expression of an altered protein, splice-site mutations (9%), or partial- or whole-gene deletions (1%â4%).
 There is currently no evidence of genotype-phenotype correlations, and inter- and intra-familial variability is common.